splunk/public-o11y-docs/infrastructure/monitor/gcp.rst

 To monitor GCP resources:

 1. Set up the Infrastructure Monitoring GCP integration.
-To learn more see :new-page:`get-started-gcp`.
+To learn more see :ref:`get-started-gcp`.
 2. Next, check how to :ref:`monitor GCP with Infrastructure Monitoring <gcp-infra-monitor>`.
 3. By default, all :ref:`metrics <gcp-metrics>` are imported.
 Check also :ref:`the metadatada Observability Cloud provides <gcp-infra-metadata>`.